nealmanaktola/AndroidTipCalculator0/README.md

-  User can select custom tip percentage if desired User can select how many ways to split the tip Experiment with trying input widgets (Imagebuttons) Improve UI/colors (Flat UI, blue/white colors), used Dialog Fragments
+  User can select custom tip percentage if desired User can select how many ways to split the tip Experiment with trying input widgets (Imagebuttons) Improve UI/colors (Flat UI, blue/white colors), used Dialog Fragments.